ManageIQ/guides/providers/dev-guide.md

 ## View Layer
 For more comprehensive and more general guide we recommend going [here](https://github.com/ManageIQ/guides/blob/master/ui/patterns.md).
-The MiQ application spans multiple repositories the core (including models) is hosted [here](https://github.com/ManageIQ/manageiq/) and the majority of the UI is stored in the
+The MiQ application spans multiple repositories: the core (including models) is hosted [here](https://github.com/ManageIQ/manageiq/) and the majority of the UI is stored in the
 [ui repo](https://github.com/ManageIQ/manageiq-ui-classic) (contains also all the controllers).
-Some angular components are in [components repo](https://github.com/ManageIQ/ui-components) and also some providers have been factored out into their own repositories.
+Some angular components are in [components repo](https://github.com/ManageIQ/ui-components) and also the providers have been refactored out into their own repositories.
-It's important to keep it mind, that when implementing a new feature that changes the backend and has also the frontend, multiple repositories need to be addressed.
+It's important to keep in mind that when implementing a new feature that changes the backend and also the frontend, multiple repositories need to be addressed.

 ### HAML
 Haml is the templating mechanism used across ManageIQ.
 It provides a way to write the HTML code in a yaml-like language without the need of writing the tons of nested divs.
-It's pretty simple format and for instance this piece of haml code
+Its format is pretty simple, for instance this piece of haml code:

 ```haml
 #content